lanshi17/mcp-sandbox/README.md

    - Parameters: sandbox_id and package_name (e.g., numpy, pandas)
    - This starts asynchronous installation and returns immediately with status

-3. After installing packages, you can check their installation status using the "check_package_status" tool
+3. After installing packages, you can check their installation status using the "check_package_installation_status" tool
    - Parameters: sandbox_id and package_name (name of the package to check)
    - If the package is still installing, you need to check again using this tool